Commonwealth of Nations: UK joins the European Economic Community

 By 1961, with a sluggish economy, the United Kingdom attempted to join the European Economic Community, but this was repeatedly vetoed by Charles de Gaulle.
 Entry was finally achieved in 1973.
 Queen Elizabeth was one of the few remaining links between the UK and the Commonwealth.
 Historian Ben Pimlott argues that joining Europe "constituted the most decisive step yet in the progress of severance of familial ties between the United Kingdom and its former Empire...
 It reduced the remaining links to sentimental and cultural ones, and legal niceties."

 The newly independent countries of Africa and Asia concentrated on their own internal political and economic development, and sometimes their role in the Cold War.
 The United States, international agencies, and the Soviet Union became important players, and the British role receded.
 While there was opposition to British entry into the EEC from many countries, such as Australia, others preferred the economic advantages brought by British access to the Common Market.
 The historic ties between the former dominion nations and the United Kingdom were rapidly fraying.
 The Canadian economy increasingly focused on trade with the United States, and not on trade with the United Kingdom or other Commonwealth nations.
 Internal Canadian disputes revolved around the growing American cultural and economic presence, and the strong force of Quebec nationalism.
-In 1964 the Maple Leaf flag replaced the Canadian Ensign, to the sorrow of many Anglophiles, with Gregory Johnson describing it as "the last gasp of empire".
+In 1964, the Maple Leaf flag replaced the Canadian Ensign, with Gregory Johnson describing it as "the last gasp of empire".
 Australia and New Zealand were generally opposed to the United Kingdom's entry and exerted considerable influence on the eventual terms of accession in 1972, for which the United Kingdom agreed to transitional arrangements and monetary compensation to protect important export markets.
-Nevertheless, the implications of British entry into Europe seemed shattering to most Australians, particularly to older people and conservatives.
-Russell Ward summarises the period in economic terms:

-"In fact the United Kingdom, as Australia's chief trading partner, was being very rapidly replaced just at this time by the United States and an economically resurgent Japan, but most people were scarcely aware of this....
+Russell Ward summarises the period in economic terms: "In fact the United Kingdom, as Australia's chief trading partner, was being very rapidly replaced just at this time by the United States and an economically resurgent Japan, but most people were scarcely aware of this....
 It was feared that British entry into the Common Market was bound to mean abolition, or at least scaling down, of preferential tariff arrangements for Australians goods."